Chapter 45

 'Luke, this is the forest where Ian is!
 I can feel his presence, can't you?'
 She said.

-"You can, for you helped him with your special Jedi skills, my dearest.
+"You can, for you helped him with your special Jedi skills, my dearest pixie.
 We're doing everything to find him, but as long as Ian isn't able to use Jedi telepathy to communicate with us, it's hard to find his location.
-Leia and I have sensed tremors in the Force, but they are very weak.
+Leia and I have sensed tremors in the Force.
+They were clear, but lasted not long enough.
 You said, there is an easier way."

 "Liane, excellent, for we are a bit stuck in this forest.
 Thank you for telling me.
 We'll go right back to the space port and pick up Mugin Fonaldris.
-You're a wonderful girl, my eternal friend, the loveliest girl in this galaxy," Luke said and he added teasingly, "... and my most precious little pixie."
+You're a wonderful girl, my eternal friend, the prettiest girl in this galaxy," Luke said and he added teasingly, "... and my most precious naughty pixie."

 Liane blushed and whispered.